Skip to main content

 Some different metrics are tracked for social posts (learn more):

-Engagement rates are metrics that track how actively involved with your content your audience is.
+• Engagement Rate: Tracks how actively involved with your content your audience is.
 This informs us about the percentage of users who engaged with a post.
 The calculation for engagement rate is the total number of engagements divided by total impressions, multiplied by 100.

 ❌ Limitation: Some channels won't allow us to retrieve metrics back into StoryChief.